VGA Planets™ is a classic turn-based, play-by-email space-combat strategy game.

 The game operates turn by turn.
 Every turn, you get a result file, play it with your client program, and produce a turn file.
 Turns usually run 2-3 times a week, so you have plenty of time to do your turns (and you don't have to stay up through the night to defend against armies from overseas).
 Then, the host takes all turn files and lets all action happen (almost) simultaneously, for the next turn.

-Games often last several months, and games that took several years are not unheard of.
+Games often last several months, and games that take several years are not unheard of.
 This is not your average casual lunch-break game!

 The technical nature of a turn-based, play-by-email game allowed a lot of software developed for the game.
 Its original author taught the host software new features over the time, and also produced a Windows 3.1 version of the client.
 A lot of third-party software was (and still is) written for the game as well.
 PlanetsCentral currently uses the PHost hosting software and a lot of infrastructure from the PCC2 client toolchain.
 However, we have a firm commitment to provide interoperability to every other VGAP 3.x software that exists.